Fishmasters.com

 16. Skaneateles Lake

 Skaneateles Lake is one of the clearest and cleanest Finger Lakes.
 It’s a favorite spot for anglers going after lake trout, rainbow trout, landlocked salmon, and smallmouth bass.
 The deep, cool waters are great for trolling, especially if you’re after trout or salmon, while bass tend to stick close to the rocky shorelines.
+Its clarity comes from low nutrient levels, so fish can be spread out and the bite takes some work, but the quality is high.
 There’s a public boat launch near the village of Skaneateles, along with spots for shore fishing.
 Spring and fall often bring the best action, but the lake fishes well throughout the year.
-It’s a solid choice for a laid-back fishing trip.

 15. Lake George